Kuwait puts to death 7 inmates in rare mass execution

 DUBAI, United Arab Emirates (AP) — Kuwait on Wednesday put to death seven prisoners in a rare mass execution in the small, oil-rich nation despite facing international criticism over its plans.

-The state-run KUNA news agency described those executed as all facing premeditated murder and other charges in the sheikhdom.
+The state-run KUNA news agency described those executed as all being convicted of premeditated murder and other charges in the sheikhdom.
 It identified those killed as three Kuwaiti men, one Kuwaiti woman, a Syrian man, a Pakistani man and an Ethiopian woman.

 Kuwait hadn't held an execution since 2017, when it similarly carried out a mass execution of seven prisoners, including a ruling family member.